GiovanniDicanio/WinReg/README.md

 `RegException` on error (e.g. `RegKey::Open`), and another that _returns an error status object_
 of type `RegResult` (e.g. `RegKey::TryOpen`) instead of throwing an exception.
-In addition, as indicated above, some methods like the `RegKey::TryGet...Value` ones return `std::optional` instead of throwing exceptions; in case of errors, the returned `std::optional` _does not contain_ any value.
+In addition, as indicated above, some methods like the `RegKey::TryGet...Value` ones return `RegExpected` instead of throwing exceptions; in case of errors, the returned `RegExpected` contains a `RegResult` storing the error code.

 You can take a look at the test code in `WinRegTest.cpp` for some sample usage.